- Polytechnic of Central London

 Full publications list

-A full list of publications can be found on Tom Hartley's web page.
+A full list of publications can be found on Tom Hartley's web page and Google Scholar profile.